Terence Williams Lab

 Such knowledge allows us to design and implement novel therapy strategies for poor-prognosis cancers, including gastrointestinal (pancreatic, esophago-gastric, colorectal and hepatobiliary), thoracic (non-small cell lung cancer), thyroid, and head and neck malignancies.
 We use various mouse models (transgenic, genetically engineered, patient-derived xenograft and orthotopic models) as well as patient tissues (tumor and normal) in combination with basic molecular and cellular techniques to address the fundamental cancer biological questions about how cancers initiate, develop and progress to aggressive, therapeutically-resistant and metastatic disease.

 We identify and validate our biomarkers in clinically-relevant disease model systems for the diagnosis, treatment and prognosis of cancer patients.
-We collaborate with many other labs at City of Hope, across the U.S. and internationally in five main overlapping research areas with the goal of driving development of new clinical trials:
+We collaborate with many other labs at City of Hope, across the U.S. and internationally in five main overlapping research areas with the goal of driving the development of new clinical trials:

 - Caveolae-mediated endocytosis and nutrient scavenging